carresl/nasdaq_predictions/README.md

 ## Overview
 In this project, I aim to outperform the Nasdaq 100 (QQQ) by selecting stocks from the index which have the most favorable risk-adjusted returns.

+Difference_in_Ratings.ipynb runs a trading simulation from January 2, 2024 through May 6, 2025.
+At the end of the notebook, it outputs the results of t-test for the hypothesis that the average gain in stocks which were given ratings greater than one is greater than the average gain in stocks which were given a rating of less than negative one.
+The t-statistic is 1.691 with a p-value of 0.0462, making it significant at the 5% level.

+Trading_Simulations.ipynb runs ten trading simulations starting on January 2, 2024 through June 9, 2025.
+At the end of the notebook, it outputs the results of a t-test for the hypothesis that average gain across the ten simulations outperforms the gain of the QQQ ETF over the same time period.
+The t-statistic is

 ## Methodology

 ### Data Splitting